-20.2.32.
-MAD types both within and outside the EMG2 Works, Highway Works and EMG1 Works have been assessed, along with potential internal and external influencing factors.
-The following factors and their associated distances of influence from the EMG2 Project boundary were adopted for setting the Study Area:
+20.2.33.MAD types both within and outside the EMG2 Main Site, Highway Works and EMG1 Works have been assessed, along with potential internal and external influencing factors.
+The following factors and associated distances from the Scheme boundary were adopted for setting the Study Area:

-20.2.33.
+20.2.34.
 Manmade features:

-- Airports and airfields within approximately 13km (the legal distance of the safeguarding zone for licensed airports in the UK); - Control of Major Accident Hazard facilities within 5km; - Major accident hazard pipelines within 500m; - Fuel retail sites (including Liquified Natural Gas, Liquified Petroleum Gas) within 1km; - Rail infrastructure within 500m; and - Transmission (gas, electrical, oil/fuels) crossing the EMG2 Project boundary.
+- Airports and airfields within approximately 13km (the legal distance of the safeguarding zone for licensed airports in the UK. - Control of Major Accident Hazard facilities within 5km; - Major accident hazard pipelines within 500m; - Fuel retail sites (including Liquified Natural Gas, Liquified Petroleum Gas) within 1km; - Rail infrastructure within 500m; and - Transmission (gas, electrical, oil/fuels) crossing the Scheme Boundary.

-20.2.34.
+20.2.35.
 Natural features with the potential to create risks within:

-- 3km (chiefly hydrological and geological, for example dam failure and seismic activity respectively); and - 1km (chiefly hydrological and geological, for example flood risk and unstable ground conditions respectively).
+- 3km (chiefly hydrological and geological, for example dam failure and seismic activity respectively); and - 1km (chiefly hydrological and geological, for example flood risk and unstable ground conditions respectively). - 20.2.36.
+The internal and external influencing factors, which may have high adverse consequences on the Scheme, are reviewed for the varying distances.